540466683/Edge-AI-Platform-Tutorials/README.md

  ..so if either of the ``BUILD`` or ``QUANT`` variables are modified in ``0_setenv.sh`` then the absolute path in image_input_fn.py will also need to be modified.

- It is highly recommended to leave the ``NUM_IMAGES`` variable set to 1000 as this is the minimum recommnded number of images for calibration of the quantization.
+ It is highly recommended to leave the ``CALIB_IMAGES`` variable set to 1000 as this is the minimum recommnded number of images for calibration of the quantization.

   + ``1_train.sh``  : Runs training and evaluation of the network.
 Will save the trained model as a graph and checkpoint.

   + ``2_freeze.sh`` : Converts the inference graph and checkpoint into a single binary protobuf file (.pb).
 The output .pb file is generally known as a 'frozen graph' since all variables are converted into constants and gpraph nodes associated with training such as the optimizer and loss functions are stripped out.

   + ``3_eval_frozen_graph.sh`` : This is an optional step which tests the accuracy of the frozen graph.
-The accuracy results should be very simialr to the results obtained after training.
+The accuracy results should be very similar to the results obtained after training.

   + ``4_quant.sh`` : This script first creates a set of image files to be used in the calibration phase of quantization and then launches the ``vai_q_tensorflow quantize`` command to convert the floating-point frozen graph to a fixed-point integer model.

   + ``5_eval_quant_graph.sh`` : This step is optional but highly recommended - it will run the same evaluation function that was used to evaluate the frozen graph on the quantized model.
 Users should confirm that the accuracy reported by the evaluation of the quantized model is sufficient for their requirements and similar to the results for the floating-point models.

   + ``6_compile.sh`` : Launches the ``vai_c_tensorflow`` command to compile the quantized model into an .elf file.

   + ``7_make target.sh`` : Copies the .elf and images to the target folder ready to be copied to the evaluation board's SD card.
 The .elf file will be converted to a Shared Library/Static Object .so file using the ARM compiler on the evaulation board.

 ## 6. Image pre-processing

 All images are undergo simple pre-processing before being used for training, evaluation and quantization calibration.
 The images are normalized to bring all pixel values into the range 0 to 1 by dividing them by 255.